-How India’s New GST Will Impact Businesses
+How India’s GST Will Impact Business

 The GST Explained

-- Multi-Stage: The “multi-stage” element of the GST refers to the stages in the supply chain.
-This is essentially the process when raw materials are transformed into manufactured product, warehoused, moved to the retailer, and subsequently to customers as the final phase of the product life cycle.
+The “multi-stage” element of the GST refers to the stages in the supply chain.
+This is the process of when raw materials are transformed into manufactured product, warehoused, moved to the retailer, and subsequently sold to customers.

-- CGST: Revenue is collected by the Central Government
+- CGST: Revenue is collected by the central government

 - SGST: Revenue is collected by state governments concerning intra-state sales